-After three years with my bikes, it now feels like I’ve found the perfect sport – even more so since I took part in my first races.
+After five years with my bikes, it now feels like I’ve found the perfect sport – even more so since I took part in my first races.
 I’ve always loved competing.
 Not because I want to come first all the time, but because I like having a goal that I can prepare for and because I enjoy pushing myself to the limit on the big day.

 Cycling has already given me many great experiences, which I’m going to write about in this blog.
 I’d like to show that you can experience and achieve a lot in just a short period of time and encourage everyone to get on a road bike or mountain bike as well.
 I’ll also go into my countless fears, since I now know they were unfounded, but have realized that a lot of people who start cycling when they’re adults worry about similar stuff.